What does it take to find voice-over work?

 And second, local businesses like to help out other local businesses.

-Well the BBS technique is kind of like a distant cousin to local bartering.
+Well the BBS technique is kinda like a distant cousin to local bartering.

 STEP 1: HIRE SOMEONE FOR A PRODUCT OR SERVICE